mrbrocco1i/ASSN01/README.md

     Beverages
       GET /beverages
         when the collection is not empty
-  Successfully Connected to [ vendingMdb ]
-  Successfully Connected to [ vendingMdb ]
           ✓ should GET all the beverages
         when the collection is empty
           ✓ should return a error message